DNKonanov/Snapper/README.md

 ## Usage

-Firstly, fast5 files should and resquiggled using [Tombo](https://github.com/nanoporetech/tombo) software.
+Firstly, fast5 files should be resquiggled using [Tombo](https://github.com/nanoporetech/tombo) software.
 After resquiggling, fast5 files should be converted to multi-fast5 format.

 ```